DataDog/storedog/services/puppeteer/README.md

 ### BrowsingSession
 - Navigates to home page with optional UTM parameters
-- Browses navigation links
+- Browses to products page
-- Selects product and adds to cart
+- Selects random product and adds to cart
 - Completes checkout
 - Ends session explicitly